hiitgmanshu/Himanshu-Shekhar/README.md

-# Hello, I'm [Himanshu Shekhar] 👋
+# Hello, I'm Himanshu Shekhar 👋

 ## About Me
-I'm very passionate about web development.
+I'm very passionate about web development🧑‍💻.
 I have a decent knowledge of DSA and coding.
 I specialize in **front-end-development** using HTML, CSS, Javascript (also jQuery framework), and React.js and also have knowledge of **back-end-development** using Express.js with Node.js, and API.

 ## Skills
-- HTML5, CSS3, JavaScript
+- **HTML5, CSS3, JavaScript**
 - Additional front-end technologies like **jQuery, React.js, Bootstrap**
 - Back-end technologies like **Node.js, Express.js, API**
 - Database technologies like **MongoDB, MySQL**